 H.B.
 153's requirement that adults "electronically acknowledge and attest" to their age suffers the same constitutional defect as COPA's affirmative defense for different types of age verification systems.
-As described in the COPA case, asking adults to provide their electronic "ID" drives away traffic from websites, which causes a substantial chilling effect on their exercising their First Amendment right to access certain speech.
-The legislation would also impose an unconstitutional chilling effect on websites by forcing them to risk losing visitors to their sites or not carrying material that could be deemed harmful to minors.
-This chilling effect is compounded by the significant technical and financial burdens necessary to comply with the law.
-They must create a system for online users to "acknowledge and attest" their age and a way to archive and catalog the information.
+As explained in the COPA case, asking adults to provide their electronic "ID" drives away traffic from websites, which causes a substantial chilling effect on their exercising their First Amendment right to access certain speech.
+The fear of losing visitors also imposes a chilling effect on the First Amendment rights of publishers who will be forced to risk losing visitors to their sites or not carrying material that they might be worried is harmful to minors.
+This chilling effect is compounded by the significant technical and financial burdens necessary to comply with the law that were discussed above.